Essential Plumbing Tools Every Homeowner Should Have

 Drain Auger / Snake

 When a plunger won't cut it, a hand drain auger (also called a plumber's snake) is your next line of defense.
 Insert the coiled cable end into the drain opening, then crank the handle clockwise while pushing forward to advance through bends.
 When you feel resistance, you've found the clog.
 Rotate to hook and pull the debris back out.
 Run water to flush the line before fully retracting the cable to avoid splashing.
-A snake is also a much safer alternative to harsh chemical drain cleaners, which can corrode pipes over time.
+A snake is also a much safer alternative to chemical drain cleaners, which can damage pipes and create toxic fumes.

 Basin Wrench